sabiha-wasema/manufacturer-client-side-website/README.md

 # BrushWaremag

 Welcome to BrushWaremag.
-This is a warehouse website.
+This is a manufactureded website.
 This repository contains client site code.(https://github.com/programming-hero-web-course1/manufacturer-website-client-side-sabiha-wasema).

 ## Features